-Those at the front of the pack have taken advantage of these developments.
-But, more important, they’re investing in the classic digital transformation trifecta—people, processes and technologies—to close the wide lead that attackers have long held.
+Early switchers have taken advantage of these developments.
+But, more important, they’re investing in the classic digital transformation trifecta — people, processes, and technologies — to close the wide lead that attackers have long held.

-In our Global Digital Trust Insights (DTI) 2021 survey, we looked at 25 new cybersecurity approaches and practices (see chart) and tracked the measures on which organizations say they’ve made significant progress.
+In our Global DTI 2021 survey, we looked at 25 new cybersecurity approaches and practices (see chart) and tracked the measures on which organizations say they’ve made significant progress.

-But an elite group of early switchers—who are realizing benefits from 20 or more of the 25 new practices—say they have made significant progress on at least 12 outcomes.
+But an elite group of early switchers — those who report realizing benefits from 20 or more of the 25 new practices — say they have made significant progress on at least 12 outcomes.

 On the other hand, those who haven’t yet shifted to new practices report significant progress on only two or three outcomes.

 These findings suggest that investing in every advantage in technologies, processes and the capabilities of your people is critical to making meaningful headway against attackers.
-And it underscores the importance of having a CISO who can serve as transformational leader or operational leader and master tactician.
+And it underscores the importance of having a CISO who can serve as transformational leader or operational leader/master tactician.

 Companies are rapidly moving their operations (75%) and security (76%) to the cloud.
-They’re doing away with static, inherently insecure legacy systems in favor of more dynamic, nimble and integrated cloud and network systems that are secure by design.
+They’re doing away with static, inherently insecure legacy systems in favor of more dynamic, nimble integrated cloud/network systems that are secure by design.